wso2/docs-is/en/docs/guides/login/webapp-saml.md

-# Enable Login for a SAML Web Application
+# Enable Login for a SAML Web Applications

 This page guides you through enabling login for a [SAML]({{base_path}}/references/concepts/authentication/intro-saml/) web application.